It can be incredibly difficult to keep your dog happy if you work outside of your home or don't have a lot of time for fun after work.

 - Rocco and Roxie's Jerky Sticks Treats

 Invest in a Good Chew Toy

-Whenever I'm going grocery shopping or to pick something up, I always fill my dog's Kong chew toy with peanut butter.
+Whenever I'm going grocery shopping or picking something up, I always fill my dog's Kong chew toy with peanut butter.

 Kongs are perfect for dogs who love to chew things, and you can create a fun game for them.